WHO head pushes for waiver of some intellectual property rights to coronavirus vaccines, in bid to broaden access

 During the HIV/AIDS crisis, the WTO agreed on a licensing model that expanded affordable access to lifesaving medicines for patients, particularly in hard-hit sub-Saharan Africa, and included in it mechanisms for compensating companies.
 The fast-paced development of the current coronavirus vaccines — which involved companies taking very expensive research risks — was also bolstered by funding from governments like the United States and Britain, he said.

+Jonas Salk, who developed a vaccine against polio in the 1950′s, famously refused to patent the vaccine to ensure it remained widely available.

-“Waiving patents temporarily won’t mean innovators miss out,” Tedros wrote in the Guardian Friday.
+“Waiving patents temporarily won’t mean innovators miss out,” Tedros wrote in the Guardian on Friday.
 “Like during the HIV crisis or in a war, companies will be paid royalties for the products they manufacture.”

 He continued, “It’s also important for low- and middle-income countries to build on their domestic manufacturing capacity.
 Just as the yellow fever vaccine is now produced in Dakar, Senegal, an investment in manufacturing could see the same done with coronavirus vaccines.”

+Taking a different approach, China and Russia both developed their own vaccines that they have been distributing and selling at discounted rates to countries in need or in their spheres of influence, a practice that’s come to be called “vaccine diplomacy.”

-Krishna Udayakumar, Associate Director for Innovation at the Duke Global Health Institute, said he thought it was unlikely that the Biden administration would support the WTO waiver in a move against intellectual property rights.
+Krishna Udayakumar, associate director for innovation at the Duke Global Health Institute, said he thought it was unlikely that the Biden administration would support the WTO waiver in a move against intellectual property rights.

 But he said the debate was also “more symbolic than practical” as “waiving patent rights is unlikely to make a material difference in vaccine access in the next six to twelve months.
 What we really need is a stronger effort to develop vaccine manufacturing and transfer knowledge and know how, which is much deeper than patents.
 This is another interest where I think not engaging in a productive way makes the United States seem resistant to supporting the needs of the developing world.”